bitcoin-api/bitcoin-api-full-stack/README.md

 For the Bitcoin-Api exchange API, just repeat creating an HTTP API in the same way you created the `bitcoin_api_core_api` API except using the exchange Lambda functions.
 You can name it `bitcoin_api_exchange_api_staging` or `bitcoin_api_exchange_api`.

-You can add the Lambda function below to run periodically using CloudWatch to provide alerts if the API fails.
-This requires creating another token using the `POST - /tokens` endpoint and adding it to your environment variables `BITCOIN_API_TOKEN_FOR_MONITORING_TESTS`.
-This also requires setting the environment varibale `BITCOIN_API_BASE_URL` using the URL of your `bitcoin_api_core_api` API:

-* `bitcoin_api_role_lambda_service_makeSureApiIsActive` - every three minutes (or your choice) - you can put an [AWS Cloud Watch Alarm](https://console.aws.amazon.com/cloudwatch/home#alarmsV2:!alarmStateFilter=OK) combined with [AWS SNS](https://aws.amazon.com/sns/) to send you an email and/or a text if the API fails, and when it starts up again if it fails.
-This function uses the Bitcoin-Api token you created and put in the environment variable to make requests to the Bitcoin-Api

 And there go!!
 Your very own Bitcoin-Api API, exchange, and casino!!!😃🤠🧐😎👁🎉🎊🥳